gonzalo-bulnes/gonzalo-bulnes.github.io/_drafts/2015-11-03-temporary-title.md

 These limitations were caused by a fundamental difference between operations which involve several branches, for which we were able to define a concept of _context_, and those which involve a single branch, and therefore are free of any context.

 With that in mind, the alternative tree representation we built to work around the so-called _skinny tree representation_ limitations made sense in a more general way, beyond its initial workaround status.
-We'll talk of a _tree representation_ in a general way from now on, understanding that one of the two alternative representations does apply, depending on the Git commands we're working with.
+That's why we'll talk of a _tree representation_ in a general way from now on, understanding that one of the two alternative representations does apply, depending on the Git commands we're working with.

-Finally, we were even able to put together a generalization of the context idea for isolated branches!
+Finally, we were able to put together a generalization of the context idea for isolated branches, which we'll find useful when talking about context adaptations.

 In the next post of this series, the concept of context will allow us to understand different merging scenarios, and drive us toward our first branch management conventions.
+Keep [tuned][rss]!

 <ol id="footnotes">
   <li class="footnote" id="footnote-1">[<a href="#back-1">1</a>] Because the <code>git rebase</code> command is potentially destructive it <a href="https://www.ietf.org/rfc/rfc2119.txt" title="RFC 2119">SHOULD</a> sound scary.</li>